bartr/heartbeat/README.md

 ![License](https://img.shields.io/badge/license-MIT-green.svg)

+> New: Linux and Windows binaries are in the ./bin directory and the release
+>
+> `make local` will build the Linux and Windows binaries locally

 ## Project Description

-TinyBench is a very simple http server written in `go` designed to allow you to measure and monitor network performance `into your k8s clusters`.
-Unlike most network tools, TinyBench runs as a k8s pod which monitors and measures through ingress and service mesh ensuring an end-to-end measurement.
+TinyBench is a simple http server written in `go` designed to allow you to measure and monitor network performance `into your k8s clusters`.
+Unlike most network tools, TinyBench runs as a k8s pod which monitors and measures all the way through ingress and service mesh ensuring an end-to-end measurement.

-TinyBench will run on any Kubernetes server and is targeted at `edge` scenarios as well as cloud and on-prem.
+TinyBench will run on any Kubernetes cluster and is targeted at `edge` scenarios as well as cloud and on-prem.
 Because we targeted the edge by design, we engineered TinyBench to be, well, `tiny`

 We designed TinyBench to run on thousands of edge nodes.
 During design, here is what `tiny` meant to us